 Number of Monthly Business Transactions

-One of the two largest factors in determining your monthly fee is the number of business transactions you make per month.
+One of the two largest factors in determining your monthly investment is the number of business transactions you make per month.
 This number influences the amount of activity that our staff performs.

 Complexities in Accounting Services